AdobeDocs/app-builder/src/pages/guides/app_builder_guides/exc_app/interfaces/topbar.topbarapi.md

 ];
 ```

-Unified shell also supports workspace flyout menus, where clicking on a workspace displays a
+Unified shell also supports workspace flyout menus, where clicking on a workspace displays a dropdown menu.
-dropdown menu.
 The top-level workspace is present in the dropdown menu as the first menu item.
 Menus may be nested multiple times, and used in combination with normal workspaces.
-By default,
-parent menu items will be automatically added to the sub-menu due to how the user interaction
-works.
-To prevent this functionality, simply remove the url property on the parent item and it
-will not be injected into the sub-menu.
+By default, parent menu items will be automatically added to the sub-menu because of the way the user interaction works.
+To prevent this, remove the url property on the parent item; it will then not be injected into the sub-menu.

 ```typescript
 topbar.workspaces = [